Team Check-in/Registration will take place online through GotSoccer prior to the event.

 - The player is listed on the GotSoccer roster for both teams prior to check-in

 The harassment of the officials from coaches, spectators, or players will not be tolerated.

 - Both teams will sit on the same side of the field.
 Only coaches and trainers may stay on the player’s sideline.

-- Spectators are permitted on the opposite side of the field from the coaches and players and are limited to being in the designated area from penalty box to penalty box.
+- Spectators are permitted on the opposite side of the field from the coaches and players and are limited to being in the designated area from the penalty box to the penalty box.

 - No spectators are allowed behind the goal areas.

 B. Sideline Behavior:

 - NO alcoholic beverages are allowed in the park or the parking lot of any of the game sites.
 Your team will be subject to forfeiting 1 game.